JoyHak/MarkdownToBBCode/Forum.md

 [tr][td] JoyHak[color=#86acf4]/[/color]QuickSwitch[color=#86acf4]@[/color]896111015666c8fa7a8b390232a52e79356319c4  [/td][td] [color=#fca336][­url=[/color]https://github.com/JoyHak/QuickSwitch/commit/896111015666c8fa7a8b390232a52e79356319c4[color=#fca336]][/color]JoyHak/QuickSwitch[color=#86acf4]@[/color][color=#5961e6]8961110[/color][color=#fca336][­/url][/color]     [/td][/tr]
 [/table]

-[/spoiler]
+[/spoiler2]

 The command line interface allows you to convert files and any text directly from the terminal.
-The result can be saved to a file or printed to the terminal and passed to any command using the `|` pipe operator.
+The result can be saved to a file or printed to the terminal and passed to any command using the [c]|[/c] pipe operator.

+You can use auto-completion for CLI directly in [url=https://github.com/PowerShell/powershell/releases]Powershell 5.1[/url] and above.
+This requires an auto-completion module, such as [url=https://learn.microsoft.com/en-us/powershell/module/psreadline/about/about_psreadline?view=powershell-7.5]PSReadLine[/url] and [url=https://github.com/marcio1002/AutocompleteCommand]Register-AutocompleteCommand[/url].

+[spoiler2=Auto-completion setup]

+Add the path to the directory containing [c]md2bb.exe[/c] to the path environment variable:
+[code]
+setx PATH "$env:path;\the\directory\to\add" -m
+[/code]
+Then open the profile:
+[code]
+notepad $PROFILE
+[/code]
+If you're using [url=https://github.com/cmderdev/cmder]Cmder[/url] or [url=https://github.com/ConEmu/ConEmu]Conemu[/url], open [c]%CMDER_ROOT%\config\user_profile.ps1[/c].
+Add the following command:
+[code]
+Register-AutocompleteCommand -Commands 'md2bb'

+# Set auto-complete list view
+$options = @{
+    PredictionSource    = 'HistoryAndPlugin'
+    PredictionViewStyle = 'ListView'
+}
+Set-PSReadLineOption @options

+# Assign an auto-complete key, such as `Tab`
+Set-PSReadLineKeyHandler -Chord 'Tab' -Function 'MenuComplete' [/code]
+Restart your PC.
+Now, after entering md2bb and pressing [c]Tab[/c], you will see a list of available parameters and their descriptions.
+When entering arguments, such as [c]-repo[/c], you can press [c]Tab[/c] again to read its description.
+Press [c]Tab[/c] again to have autocomplete type the parameter for you.

+[/spoiler2]

 Usage: [c]md2bb (<file_name> | <text> | @listfile) [<parameters> <switches>][/c]